maverickronin/PowerRestic/README.md

 ##### Opening repositories in general

 PowerRestic will first attempt to "open" a repository with the `cat config` command.
 It will  first attempt with the `--insecure-no-password` flag and then prompt for a password if that fails.
 The password will be passed to restic via the `RESTIC_PASSWORD` environment variable.

+##### RClone settings

+When attempting an operation with an RCLone backed repository you will be prompted for the location of the RClone executable if it is not found in your $env:Path variable.
+This will be saved for future use.
+You will also be prompted to select an RClone conf file.
+Initially you can either select the default conf file location (if it exists) or enter a path to another file.
+Previously entered conf file paths will be saved.
+There is also an option in the ini file to always use the default file location without prompting.

 ## Working with Repositories